Azure/azure-sdk-for-python/sdk/core/azure-core-tracing-opentelemetry/samples/README.md

 * Trace Eventgrid calls to publish an event : [sample_eventgrid.py][python-sample-eventgrid]
 * Trace Servicebus calls to send messages to queue : [sample_servicebus.py][python-sample-servicebus]

 It is assumed that the relevant SDKs are installed along with this extension.
-Below are the relevant packages which can be found in Pypi.
+Below are the relevant packages which can be found in PyPI.

 - [azure-storage-blob](https://pypi.org/project/azure-storage-blob/) v12 or greater.
 - [azure-servicebus](https://pypi.org/project/azure-servicebus) v7 or greater.